shramanpaul/Todo-App/README.md

 ## Deployement
 1. Successfully deployed the web application on AWS with a static IP and custom domain.

-2. Configured Nginx as a reverse proxy and implemented SSL certificates for secure connections ( shramanpaul-todo.work.gd ).
+2. Configured Nginx as a reverse proxy and implemented SSL certificates for secure connections [shramanpaul-todo.work.gd](http://shramanpaul-todo.work.gd)

 3. Managed database deployment on MongoDB Atlas, ensuring high availability and scalability.